vitoo420/HC-SR04-parking-assisstant/README.md

 Link to GitHub project folder: https://github.com/vitoo420/DE1_projekt

 ## Project objectives
 Main objective of this projekt was to create funcional parking assistant using an Arty A7: Artix-7 FPGA Development board.
-To achive this goal we used HC-SR04 ultrasonic sensor as input for measuring the distance between two objekts.
+To achive this intention we used HC-SR04 ultrasonic sensor as input for measuring the distance between two objekts.
 We used buzzer and LED bargraph as outputs for signaling measured distance to the user .
-We were also thinking about displaying the distance on 7-segment display for more accurate measuring.
+We had been additionally considering displaying the distance on 7-segment display for more accurate measuring.
 But more on that later.

 ## Hardware description